cyclus/cyclus.github.com/source/index.rst

 Try It
 -------

-You can run a |cyclus| simulation right now from the comfort of your own browser:
+You can run a simulation right now from the comfort of your own browser.
+Just paste in any |cyclus| input file (or use the default one below) into the text box below and click submit.
+A job ID will be created and displayed - you should keep track of this in order to retrieve your results.
+The job table below updates automatically every 30 seconds, or you can refresh this page.
+It contains all submitted jobs - their status, output, and database (if completed) with some useful links:

+* Clicking on the job ID link downloads the input file for the job.

+* Clicking on the Status link shows the simulation output - useful for diagnosing failures.

+* For completed jobs, download the database in a tar file by clicking the Results link

 .. raw:: html